c2lang/documentation/documentation/docs/language/basic_types.md

 ## array types

-Arrays in C2 differ from C arrays in that the [] always come right after the element type, so
+Arrays in C2 differ from C arrays in that the `[]` always come right after the element type, e.g:

 ```c
 void*[]  a;
 Point[4] b;
 ```

-For array types, C2 introduces a new operator, namely __elemsof()__.
+For array types, C2 introduces a new operator, namely `elemsof()`.
 This returns the number of elements in an array and avoids C macros like:
 ```c
 #define ARRAY_SIZE(x) ( sizeof(x) / sizeof(x[0]) )
 ```
-The __sizeof()__ operator is also still available.
+The `sizeof()` operator is also still available.